saniavn/Ask-Me-Anything/README.md

 To install these dependencies, you can typically use a package manager like pip for Python projects.
 - **pip install customtkinter**

+## Acknowledgments
+This project was initially developed and piloted by Erkia Salas and Saniya Vahedian Movahed.
+Subsequent development, testing, and analysis were completed by Saniya Vahedian Movahed.